Wag-Media/wagmedia-com-bot/test.md

 Posts

-- 🤷‍♂️regular users can only add regular emojis (no WM, no flags)
+- regular users🤷‍♂️ can only add regular emojis (no WM, no flags)
-- 🤷‍♂️regular users (allowed) reactions are stored to the db
+- regular users🤷‍♂️ (allowed) reactions are stored to the db
-- 🦹superusers can add all emojis to complete posts (see below)
+- superusers🦹 can add all emojis to complete posts (see below)
-- 🦹superusers' emojis to incomplete posts will be removed
+- superusers🦹' emojis to incomplete posts will be removed
-- 🦹superusers that add emojis to incomplete posts will be informed that the post is incomplete
+- superusers🦹 that add emojis to incomplete posts will be informed that the post is incomplete
-- 🦹superuser adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if
+- superuser🦹 adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if

   1. it has no category
   2. it is non-anglo and has no flag
   3. it is a translation and has no non-anglo category

-- payment emojis by 🦹superusers will update the total amount of payments a post received and save it to the db
+- payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db

 Post Threads